-CCI supports training of law enforcement officers to more effectively recognize and take appropriate action with offenders who have mental health and/or substance abuse disorders.
-Appropriate diversion for mental illness and substance abuse is extremely important.
+CCI supports training of law enforcement officers to more effectively recognize and take appropriate action with individuals who have mental health and/or substance abuse disorders.
+Appropriate diversion for these individuals is extremely important.
 These critical services should be available before, during and after incarceration.